 - Owing to their thick shells, duck eggs have a longer shelf life than chicken eggs.

+Many people wonder, “Are duck eggs good to eat?” and the answer is yes!
 If you are feeling very adventurous and want a change from chicken eggs, then duck eggs might just be the right choice for you.
-Let’s look at some of the ways you can add duck eggs into your daily diet.
+Take a look at some of the ways you can add duck eggs into your daily diet.

 What Are The Ways To Use Duck Eggs In Food?